Sharanabasappa Appaji

-Poojya Dr. Sharanabasappa Appaji (14 November 1935 – 14 August 2025) was an Indian philosopher, educationist, and social worker.
+Poojya Sharanabasappa Appaji (14 November 1935 – 14 August 2025) was an Indian philosopher, educationist, and social worker.
 He was the founder and chancellor of Sharnbasva University, Karnataka.
 He was the 8th Peetadhipathi of the Sharanabasaveshwara Sansthan Kalaburagi.

 Sharanabasaveshwar Samsthan

 Appaji was the 8th Peetadhipathi of the Sharanabasaveshwara Sansthan Kalaburagi.
 After the death of Appaji, his son Doddappa Appa was crowned as the 9th Peetadhipati of Sharanabasaveshwar Samsthan.

 Philanthropy

 Sharanbasappa Appa devoted his life to enhancing educational possibilities for the disadvantaged, establishing the Samsthana as a prominent center of learning.

-He established many educational institutions, such as "Sharnbasveshwar College of Science, Kalaburagi" and "Godutai Doddappa Appa Womens college Gulbarga" in the region and has made significant contributions to the field of education.
+He established many educational institutions, such as "Sharnbasveshwar College of Science, Kalaburagi" and "Godutai Doddappa Appa Women's college Gulbarga" in the region and has made significant contributions to the field of education.
 In Karnataka, he has created schools for engineering, women's education, and degree programs, benefiting both students and those in need.

 In popular culture

 On 15 August 2025, the Karnataka government bestowed full state honors upon Appaji.